2014 Hong Kong protests: Initial protests

 Scholarism organised a protest gathering by school students at the large Tamar Park, an integral part of the Government Headquarters complex, applying for permission from the responsible government department to occupy the part from 23 to 26 September.
 Permission was granted only for the first three days, the fourth day being reserved for a virtually unattended pro-Beijing rally.
 Then having received a "notice of no objection" from the police to assemble for the 24 hours of 26 September 2014 on the relatively little-used Tim Mei Avenue, the students moved there in their hundreds, blocking traffic near the eastern entrance of the Central Government Offices.
 At around 22:30, responding to calls from, first, Joshua Wong, the Convenor of Scholarism, and then Nathan Law, and led by Wong, up to 100 protesters went to "reclaim" Civic Square, a customarily open but recently closed public access area, by clambering over the perimeter fence.
 Wong was almost immediately arrested, as police deployed pepper spray on those entering the square.
 The police surrounded protesters at the centre and prepared to remove them overnight.
 Protesters who chose to depart were allowed to do so; the rest were picked off and carried away one by one by groups of four or more police officers.

-By the midnight of 26/27 September, 13 people had been arrested including Joshua Wong.
+By midnight of 26/27 September, 13 people had been arrested including Joshua Wong.
 Wong was held for 46 hours, released by police at 20:30 on 28 September only upon his writ of habeas corpus being granted by the High Court.

 At 1:20 am (of 27 September), the police used pepper spray on a crowd that had gathered outside the Legislative Council, another part of the same complex, and some students were injured.

-At 1:30 pm on 27 September, the police carried out the second round of clearances, and 48 men and 13 women were arrested for forcible entry into government premises and unlawful assembly and one man was alleged to be carrying an offensive weapon.
+At 1:30 pm on 27 September, the police carried out the second round of clearance, and 48 men and 13 women were arrested for forcible entry into government premises and unlawful assembly and one man was alleged to be carrying an offensive weapon.
 A police spokesman declared the assembly outside the Central Government Complex at Tim Mei Avenue illegal, and advised citizens to avoid the area.
 The arrested demonstrators, including Legislative Councillor Leung Kwok-hung and some HKFS members, were released around 9 pm.
 HKFS representatives Alex Chow and Lester Shum were, however, detained for 30 hours.
 The police eventually cleared the assembly, arresting a total of 78 people.